Master of Urban Planning

 Preparation for the MUP programme

-Every MUP cohort is a diverse group with backgrounds in architecture, urban planning, land management, real estate, geography, engineering and the liberal arts.
-To ensure that students are able to participate fully in the planning studios, we recommend that students preparing to enter the programme familiarize themselves with some of the common visualization and computer-aided drawing software used in studio-work.
-A workshop is also conducted at the start of the programme to teach these basic skill-sets.
+Every MUP cohort is a diverse group with backgrounds in architecture, urban planning, landscape architecture, land management, real estate, geography, engineering and the liberal arts, to name a few.
+To ensure that students are able to participate fully in the planning studios, we recommend that students preparing to enter the programme familiarize themselves with some of the common visualization and computer-aided drawing software used in studio-work, including AutoCAD, 3D modelling software, Adobe Photoshop, etc. QGIS will be taught as part of the curriculum.

 The list of software and how to access them online is here.